 You can log a beer, a glass of wine, a cocktail, or liquor.
 They all count as the same: 14 grams of alcohol.
 The only drink that counts as a different amount is the 1/2 drink.

-If a standard drink is different than 14 grams where you live, you can change this setting by editing the log file.
+If your standard drink is different than 14 grams, you can change this setting by editing the log file.

 Drinking Buddy uses pounds for body weight, not kilograms.
 Sorry world.

 Is it a good idea to let some random shortcut that some non-scientist made write data to your health app?
 That’s up to you.

 I’d love your feedback on Drinking Buddy!

 To update Drinking Buddy, just delete it from your Shortcuts app and re-download it using the link above.
 Delete the DB BAC Calc Shortcut as well.
 Your log will remain safely stored on your iCloud Drive, so you won’t lose any data.

 1.0 Drinking Buddy released!